Design a buying pathway

 Design an innovation buying pathway

-- Choosing the tactics that best support the business objective.
+- considering options and choosing the tactics that best support the business objective

-- Exploring the library of example innovation pathways including those taken by projects with similar buying scenario and objectives.
+- exploring the library of example innovation pathways including those taken by projects with similar buying scenarios and objectives

 *Will vary according to agency policies, processes and project complexity.